CrowdStrike/Cloud-Azure/storage-account-container-protection/existing/README.md

 It takes roughly 3 minutes to stand up the environment.

+> [!info]
+> Sometimes the step to download the malicious files will error out.
+The script will attempt to retry the step a maximum 3 times, after which the script will fail.
+If the script fails, you can simply rerun `./existing.sh up`

 When the environment is done, you will be presented with the message:

 ```terminal